tomduck/pandoc-eqnos/README.md

 [docx3]: https://raw.githack.com/tomduck/pandoc-eqnos/demos/demo3.docx

+### Environments ###

+The default LaTeX environment may be overridden by adding an `env` attribute.
+For example:

+    $$ y = mx + b $$ {#eq:id env=multline}

+The `env` attribute must be a valid amsmath environment.
+If the attribute value is of the form `X.Y`, `X` will be used as the name of the amsmath environment and `Y` will be used as an extra argument for the environment (e.g. the `alignat` environment expects an argument for the number of equation columns).
+This customization only affects LaTeX/PDF output only.

 Technical Details
 -----------------

-### TeX/pdf Output ###
+### LaTeX/pdf Output ###

-During processing, pandoc-eqnos inserts the packages and supporting TeX it needs into the `header-includes` metadata field.
+During processing, pandoc-eqnos inserts the packages and supporting LaTeX it needs into the `header-includes` metadata field.
 To see what is inserted, set the `eqnos-warning-level` meta variable to `2`.
 Note that any use of pandoc's `--include-in-header` option [overrides](https://github.com/jgm/pandoc/issues/3139) all `header-includes`.

-An example reference in TeX looks like
+An example reference in LaTeX looks like

 ~~~latex
 See \cref{eq:polynomial}.